Skip to content

 Answer: MAN.
 Spider-Man (the superhero) and Manhattan (the New York borough).

-The trick is the second phrase splits the word in print but reads the same out loud.
+The sneaky part is that the second phrase breaks the word on paper yet sounds identical out loud.

 61. Fill: “Black ___ House”